Reviewing Video River Networks (NIHK) & The Competition

 |Video River Networks Competitors

-Video River Networks’ peers have higher revenue and earnings than Video River Networks.
-Video River Networks is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Video River Networks’ rivals have higher revenue and earnings than Video River Networks.
+Video River Networks is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares Video River Networks and its peers’ net margins, return on equity and return on assets.
+This table compares Video River Networks and its rivals’ net margins, return on equity and return on assets.

 |Net Margins